 Let’s now take a look at the StatefulWidget, HomeScreen, in the screenshot below.
 Note it uses a factory constructor to prevent multiple instances of this class.
-As you’ve already seen, this StatefulWidget is called in other screens so to access its API and not just display an interface.
+As you’ve already seen, this StatefulWidget is called in other screens so as to access its API and not just display an interface.
 Flutter’s declarative nature allows you to easily do this — its build() function will not be called when you instantiate a Stateful or Stateless widget.
 You’re not supplying it to another widget’s build() function, and so it’s perfectly acceptable.
 You instead are calling the StatefulWidget as a means to access its State object.
 It would be wasteful to have multiple instances in this case, and so the Singleton pattern is utilized.

 With that, note the onPressed() function in the StatefulWidget, in turn, calls the corresponding State object’s own onPressed() function using the static function, to, from the class, StateSet.
 It’s in the State object, where we finally see the actual incrementation involving a private integer field called, _counter.
-It’s that static function, to, that reliably retrieves the ‘most recent’ State object created by this StatefulWidget’s createState() function.
+It’s that static function, to, that reliably retrieves the ‘most recent State object created by this StatefulWidget’s createState() function.
 Now, I’ll explain this.

 Again, Flutter is a declarative programming platform.
 This means its widgets are repeatedly destroyed and rebuilt throughout the typical lifecycle of an app.
 Even State objects can be disposed of (destroyed) and recreated again and again in certain circumstances — if and when a new Key value is passed to its corresponding StatefulWidget for example.
 Again, ‘keeping the State object out of reach’ in Flutter is by design.
 If you’re not careful, you may access a ‘disposed’ State object when trying to fire its ever-important setState() function.
 However, the StateSet class keeps track of all this and only provides you the ‘currently active’ State objects at any point in time in your app.

 Calling StateSet’s static function, to, in the Home Screen’s StatefulWidget ensures its corresponding State object is retrieved.
 Even then note the ?. operator is used in the onPressed() function.
 This is in case, for some unbeknownst reason, the State object was not instantiated.
 Although, since we’re are calling the static function right inside the StatefulWidget, HomeScreen, I’d suggest it would be highly unlikely to return null.
 In fact, I’ll likely take that operator out of there in the Github repository copy.
 You may not find it when you try out the Dart package.
 However, maybe it should stay.
 After all, a developer may forget to assign the mixin, StateSet, to the State class (see below).
 All it takes to make this all work is that little ‘with’ clause.
-Regardless, such an operator is very prudent in other cases.

 The State of the Widget